mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 }

-// Function returning a pointer to a variable with a user credentials. func getCredentials(accessKeyIdValue *string, secretAccessKeyValue *string) *credentials.StaticCredentialsProvider {
+// Function returning a pointer to a variable with a user credentials. func getCredentials(objectStorageName string) *credentials.StaticCredentialsProvider {
+  accessKeyIdValue := getAccessKeyIdValue(objectStorageName)
+  secretAccessKeyValue := getSecretAccessKeyValue(objectStorageName)
   if accessKeyIdValue != nil && secretAccessKeyValue != nil {
     credentials := credentials.NewStaticCredentialsProvider(*accessKeyIdValue, *secretAccessKeyValue, "")
     // A pointer to a variable with credentials is returned.